 - Wat Saket Temple (Temple of the Golden Mount) – Perched on an 80-meter-tall manmade hill, the temple welcomes worshippers year-round. there are 300-steps to get to the top of Wat Saket, but they are well maintained and the view is worth it.

 - Wat Ratchanatdaram Woravihara (Loha Prasat) – Close to The Golden Mount, Wat Ratchanatdaram is an intricate temple with an iron roof made of 37 spires signifying the 37 enlightenment virtues of Buddhism

 - Wat Benchamabophit Dusitwanaram – The elaborate stepped-out roofs and ornate gables really make this temple stand out.
-Wat Benchamabophit is also known as The Marble Temple, it is well known in Bangkok and a major tourist attraction.
+Wat Benchamabophit is also known as The Marble Temple, it is well known in Bangkok and is a major tourist attraction.

 Take in a show at the Thai National Theatre

-From Wat Pho I walked to the Thailand National Theater to watch a performance of Kohn, the masked dance-drama.
+From Wat Pho, I walked to the Thailand National Theater to watch a performance of Kohn, the masked dance drama.
 Or at least a 30-minute adaptation with English explanations in the form of subtitles displayed over the stage.
-It was quite entertaining with the exotic dance, bright costumes, and interesting music and the entry was included in my Grand Palace ticket price, so there was nothing to lose.
+It was quite entertaining with the exotic dance, bright costumes, and interesting music, and the entry was included in my Grand Palace ticket price, so there was nothing to lose.

 Unfortunately, the temperature in the theater felt like it was below freezing point.
 And even though I always wear long trousers and I had a cardigan with me I was frozen solid after 30 minutes.

 The last highlight of the day was a delicious meal at Supanniga Eating Room.
 From the rooftop, you can see the party and dinner cruises floating by on the river and the beautifully lit up Wat Arun.